birdandhike.com logo

 General: Bastard Toadflax (Comandra umbellata) is a desert perennial forb or subshrub that grows from rhizomes.
 The stems are upright, and the leaves are lanceolate, alternate, and sessile.
 Four- and five-part flowers are produced in cymes arising from the upper leaf axils.
 Fruits are small drupes (like a cherry) with persistent floral parts.

 Bastard Toadflax is a fairly common component of desert vegetation communities on sandy and gravely soils in canyons and hillsides in the Upper Sonoran (Mojave Desert Scrub and Pinyon-Juniper Woodland), Transition (Yellow Pine Forest), Canadian (Pine-Fir Forest), Hudsonian (Bristlecone Forest) and Arctic (Alpine Tundra) life zones.
-Around Las Vegas, look for this species in Red Rock Canyon NCA and and up in the mountains (Mt.
+Around Las Vegas, look for this species in Red Rock Canyon NCA and up in the mountains (Mt.
 Charleston, Sheep Range).

 Family: Sandalwood (Santalaceae).